nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - Copy the downloaded `PROperty.jar` file into this folder.
 3. Start PROperty:
    - Open your computer's terminal in the folder where PROperty is by either:
-     - **For Windows:** `Shift+Rightclick` in the folder where PROperty is and clicking on "Open PowerShell Window Here"
+     - **For Windows:** `Shift+Rightclick` in the folder where PROperty is and clicking on "Open PowerShell Window Here".
-     - **For Mac:** `Control + Click` on the folder where PROperty is and clicking on "New Terminal at Folder"
+     - **For Mac:** `Control + Click` on the folder where PROperty is and clicking on "New Terminal at Folder".
-   - Type `java -jar PROperty.jar` into your computer's terminal and press "Enter"
+   - Type `java -jar PROperty.jar` into your computer's terminal and press "Enter".

 ![Ui](images/user-guide-images/Ui.png)
-- The screenshot above showcases the various components of PROperty
+- The screenshot above showcases the various components of PROperty.

 [_Back to Top_](#table-of-contents)